Point Piper: Housing

-Wingadal - John Symond's mansion on Wingadal Place, reportedly cost over A$70 million to build (excluding land), easily making it Australia's most expensive, privately owned residential home.
+Wingadal - John Symond's mansion on Wingadal Place, is currently on the market with $200m+ hopes, easily making it Australia's most expensive, privately owned residential home.

 Wolseley Rd - Three adjoining sites on Wolseley Rd valued collectively at $99.5m have been purchased by Alexandra and Gabriel Jakob.
-A single dwelling is planned on the consolidated site.
+A single dwelling is planned on the consolidated site, but the project was canceled following their divorce.
+Alexandra Jakob, Australian entrepreneur and founder of BondiBoost and Little Learning School, now owns the waterfront mansion in Point Piper, previously owned by Westpac director Steve Harker, which was purchased for $40 million.

-As at 2010, Wolseley Road was the world's ninth-most expensive residential street at up to $38,000 per square metre.
+Kilmory, 6 Wentworth Street - Built in 1912 on the highest knoll in Point Piper for Sir Alexander MacCormick.
+Used as the Ave Maria Retreat (convent) Provincial House of the Roman Catholic Order of the Franciscan Missionaries of Mary in 1954-95.
+Sold by Rodney Adler for $13 million in c2002, then divided into 11 homes.